MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption.md

 ## When will PDE encrypted files be inaccessible

-When a file is encrypted with PDE, its icon will show a lock on it.
+When a file is encrypted with PDE, its icon will show a padlock.
 If the user hasn't signed in locally with Windows Hello for Business or an unauthorized user attempts to access a PDE encrypted file, they'll be denied access to the file.
 Scenarios where a user will be denied access to a PDE encrypted file include:

 - User has signed into Windows via a password instead of signing in with Windows Hello for Business biometric or PIN.
 - If specified via level 2 protection, when the device is locked.